 Approx 26.34 mile(s) between Hexham Tourist Information Centre and Kielder Castle Forest Park Centre

-Kielder Castle Visitor centre October from 9.30am to 5pm.
+Kielder Castle Visitor Centre Mid March to October from 9.30am to 5pm.
 Kielder Castle is the visitor centre for Kielder Forest.
 Features include information centre, tearoom and exhibitions about forestry and conservation.
 Bike hire available.